 Clifford D. Clark Diversity Fellowship

-Funded by New York State, Binghamton University, and an endowment fund, these merit-based fellowships provide a full array of support, including competitive academic-year stipends, full-tuition scholarships, health insurance, and opportunities for research and travel funding.
+This competitive fellowship was named after Dr. Clifford D. Clark, a former president of Binghamton University and is jointly funded by New York State, Binghamton University, and an endowment fund.
+Fellowships provide a full array of support including competitive academic-year stipends, full-tuition scholarships, health insurance, and opportunities for research and travel funding.
 Clark Fellows are guaranteed to receive this support for a specific period, assuming satisfactory academic progress.

 Fellowship Eligibility